picturamundi/36-qui/README.md

 ## At a glance…

-A couple of things to know before using `36-QUI`:
+A few things to know before using `36-QUI`:

+- It is a work in progress!
 - This layout is made with a wireless [Microdox](https://boardsource.xyz/store/5f2e7e4a2902de7151494f92) in mind.
 Since the Microdox has a retracted thumb-cluster, I treat the innermost key as the primary thumb key.
 It might be best to edit the .keymap file and swap this inner key with the middle thumb key for something like a Corne.

 ![microdox](images/microdox-bud.svg)